 Psychology Schools in Kansas

 The following guide to psychology schools in Kansas is designed to provide you with important information that will help you make an informed decision on the best undergraduate or graduate psychology program in the state for your academic and career goals.
 The undergraduate and graduate programs offered at Kansas’s colleges and universities allow students to earn a general psychology degree or to concentrate in a specific area, such as school psychology.
-Students, who need a more flexible and convenient option for earning a psychology degree, may want to consider an online degree.
-Many online and brick and mortar universities now offer online psychology degrees.
+Students who need a more flexible and convenient option for earning a psychology degree may want to consider an online degree.
+Many colleges and universities now offer online psychology degrees.

-- There are 35 colleges and universities with psychology degree programs in Kansas.
+- There are 32 not-for-profit colleges and universities with psychology degree programs in Kansas.1

-- Nine schools provide a master’s or advanced degree in psychology.
+- 10 schools offer a master’s or advanced degree in psychology.1

 Continue reading below to learn more about several of the popular graduate and undergraduate psychology programs offered at Kansas’s leading universities.

 Schools in Kansas with Psychology Programs

 Wichita State University allows students to earn a Bachelor of Arts (BA) in psychology, which provides psychology majors with a solid foundation in psychology and research for graduate studies.
 Psychology majors must complete a combination of general college course requirements and psychology coursework.
 Required psychology courses include general psychology, psychological statistics, research methods in psychology, social psychology, and biological psychology.
 Students will also choose electives from a diverse menu of courses, such as child psychology, substance use and abuse, and the psychology of aging.
 Psychology majors may want to join such on-campus organizations as Psi Chi, the national honor society for psychology students, and the student chapter of the Human Factors and Ergonomics Society.